fastlane/docs/docs/index.md

 _fastlane_ is **the** tool to release your iOS and Android app :rocket: It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.

-TODO: Alternative

-_fastlane_ is a tool for iOS, Mac, and Android developers to automate tedious tasks like generating screenshots, dealing with provisioning profiles, and releasing your application.

 You create a so-called `Fastfile` in your repository, that defines how your beta or App Store release process:

 ```ruby